Investor Relations Operational and Other Risks

 3. Global business

 Led by the Global Management Department, the ID Group maintains an appropriate understanding of business conditions at each overseas location and changes in the external environment.
-On individual risk events, the Group Risk Management Committee examines the details, confirms conditions, confirms progress on countermeasures and examines the effects of countermeasures.
+On individual risk events, the Group Risk Management Committee examines the details, confirms conditions, confirms progress on countermeasures, and examines the effects of countermeasures.
 In these ways the Group makes every effort to reduce risks.

 4. Securing personnel